app-generator/html-parser/README.md

 # Html parser

-Interactive tool to convert flat HTML to <a href="https://pugjs.org/api/getting-started.html">Pug</a> templates.
+Interactive tool to convert flat HTML to <a href="https://pugjs.org/api/getting-started.html">Pug</a>, Jinja2 and Blade templates.

 <br />